Do You Have to Pay Taxes on Onlyfans Earnings?

 If you OnlyFans as a hobby, any income made is taxable.
 You will need to file it on the taxable earnings section of form 1040 (on line 21 labeled “other taxable earnings.”)
 Any brand you work with should send you a 1099 if you earned more than $600.

 Federal Taxes for OnlyFans Careerists

-If you are a career influencer, you will be responsible to pay both self-employment tax and income tax.
-This year, self-employment tax is a set 15.3%.
+If you are a career influencer, you will be responsible for paying both self-employment and income taxes.
+This year, self-employment tax is set at 15.3%.
 The IRS considers that income goes through the “business” that the influencer works for (even though the influencer technically works for themselves).

 In addition to social security and Medicare, you will need to pay income tax.
 You will need to pay this on any income you made during the year (minus any applicable expenses or deductions).